AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 This test describes and shows an example of how to check the start-up configuration registers:

-3. Test the GPIO configuration and HSIOM registers
+Test the GPIO configuration and high-speed I/O matrix (HSIOM) registers

 Two test modes are implemented in the functions:

-• Compare the calculated CRC with the CRC previously stored in flash if the CRC status semaphore is set.
+Compare the calculated cyclic redundancy check (CRC) with the CRC previously stored in flash if the CRC status semaphore is set.
 If the status semaphore is not set, the CRC must be calculated and stored in flash, and the status semaphore must be set

-Note: The following functions are examples and can be applied only to the example project.
-If you make changes in the configuration, other configuration registers may be generated in the cy_device.h.
+The following functions are examples and can be applied only to the example project.
+If you make changes in the configuration, other configuration registers may be generated in the cy_device.hm .
 You must change the list of required registers based on the safety needs of your design.

 Function